 This platform features many virtual assistant jobs for beginners, ranging from data entry to design services.

 You can also look through the available virtual assistant jobs for beginners by category, so it’s easier to find something that fits your interests and skills.

 Freelancer is a gig website where you will need to bid for the best virtual assistant jobs and explain why you are well suited for each job.

-It’s more likely that you will find short-term projects to work on than longer-term clients to offer your VA services to.
+It’s more likely that you will find short-term projects to work on than longer-term clients to offer your virtual assistant services to.

-Vasumo offers high-end assistants to US and Canada-based companies who need help.
+Vasumo offers high-end virtual assistants to US and Canada-based companies who need help.

-They hire virtual assistants and then offer them three months of paid training, which means you’ll get fantastic experience here as a VA.
+Most virtual assistants here get three months of paid training, which means you’ll get a fantastic experience here as a virtual assistant.